furcom/openmediavault-setup/README.md

 # Info:
-This guide explains how to setup OMV in UEFI mode in Proxmox with PCIe passthrough of a SATA controller.
+This guide explains how to setup OMV in UEFI mode in Proxmox with SATA controller via PCIe passthrough.
-##### Be sure IOMMU is supported and enabled on your Proxmox host: [https://pve.proxmox.com/wiki/PCI_Passthrough](https://pve.proxmox.com/wiki/PCI_Passthrough)
+##### Be sure IOMMU is supported by your hardware and enabled on your Proxmox host: [https://pve.proxmox.com/wiki/PCI_Passthrough](https://pve.proxmox.com/wiki/PCI_Passthrough)

 ---